gbmhunter/blog/content/posts/updates/2012/11-28-calculators-upgraded-and-have-their-own-page.md

 - embedded
 - embedit pro
 - engineering
-- html
+- HTML
-- javascript
+- Javascript
-- ohms law
+- Ohm's Law
 - online
 - resistor
-- wordpress
+- Wordpress
 ---

 The electronic online calculators have been upgraded!
 They now